jakt/JANetworking/README.md

 ---

 ## Usage
-Much of the JANetworking integration will be in the object's own code.
+Much of the JANetworking integration will be in the code of the objects themselves.
-For our example we'll use a model type called `Post`.

-### Models
+Let's take a look at how to use JANetworking with a simple object `Post`:

 ```
 struct Post {
     let id: Int